Want to see how we do chatbot analytics? Join us for a product demo webinar.

 What is a chatbot?

-A chatbot generally interacts through text or voice commands and is able to respond to customer queries based on a predetermined set of rules.
+“Chatbot” generally refers to a bot that interacts through text or voice commands and is able to respond to customer queries based on a predetermined set of rules.

 Rule-based bots use keywords and identifiers within language triggers in order to provide the relevant response from predetermined questions or topics.